alvo-254/requirement-analysis/README.md

 3️⃣ Enhances Product Quality and User Satisfaction When the desired features, behaviors, and constraints are documented thoroughly, designers and developers can build a product that meets real user needs.
 Clear requirements also help testers create precise test cases, ensuring that the final product matches the business goals and user expectations — resulting in higher quality and greater customer satisfaction.

+####Key Activities in Requirement Analysis

+Requirement Gathering

+Involves collecting information about the desired system from all relevant sources — stakeholders, clients, end-users, and domain experts.

+Techniques like interviews, surveys, observations, and workshops help capture what the system is supposed to do.

+Requirement Elicitation

+Focuses on facilitating communication between the project team and stakeholders to draw out deeper, often implicit, needs.

+Tools like use case scenarios, brainstorming sessions, and prototyping can help uncover requirements that stakeholders may not have articulated initially.

+Requirement Documentation

+Once gathered, requirements are clearly and systematically documented in forms such as Software Requirement Specifications (SRS), use cases, or user stories.

+This ensures that all requirements are accessible, traceable, and verifiable throughout the SDLC.

+Requirement Analysis and Modeling

+Examines the requirements to check for feasibility, conflicts, or inconsistencies and organizes them into logical groupings.

+Visual models like data flow diagrams, entity-relationship diagrams, or use case diagrams can help illustrate system processes and interactions.

+Requirement Validation

+Involves verifying that the documented requirements align with stakeholder needs and are technically and economically feasible.

+Formal reviews, walkthroughs, and sign-off processes help confirm that the requirements will lead to a successful final product.